 Addiction can affect anyone, regardless of socioeconomic standing.

-Yet, studies show that there is a direct prevalence between alcohol and drug abuse in relation to lower, middle, and upper class.
-The figures of those that have used illicit drugs, regardless of class, are staggering.
-According to the 2011 National Survey on Drug Use and Health, 22.5 million Americans age 12 and above (8.7 percent of the total population) had used an illegal drug or abused a prescription drug in the month the survey was conducted, and those numbers have since risen.
+According to the 2010 National Survey on Drug Use and Health, 22.6 million Americans age 12 and above (8.9 percent of the total population age 12 and over) had used an illegal drug or abused a prescription drug in the month the survey was conducted, and those numbers have since risen.
 The study found that drug abuse is highest among people in their late teens and early twenties, and that trend is constant.
-Over 18.1 million people had used marijuana in the month of the study: that number also on a constant rise, and more than half of Americans over the age of twelve report drinking alcohol.
-Of those, 58.3 million reported that they engaged in binge drinking.
-When this study was conducted, the statistics showed that the rate of alcohol abuse was 10% higher in those that were employed than it was for the unemployed.
+Over 17.4 million people had used marijuana in the month of the study, and more than half of Americans over the age of twelve reported drinking alcohol, with 23 percent reporting that they engaged in binge drinking.

 - Approximately 78% of individuals with an income of $75,000 and above reported that they consumed alcohol, compared with 45% of those with an annual income of less than $30,000.